pr0gramista/charset_converter/example/README.md

 # Platform charset converter example

-Demonstrates how to use the platform_charset_conv plugin.
+Demonstrates how to use the charset_converter plugin.

 The app is doing 3 things:
 * Decodes Windows 1250 data, which is "Cześć" - hello in Polish